richardgill/issue-template-check/docs/getting-started/workflow.md

 - Does your `.xatarc` file match the correct database endpoint?
 - Did you run `xata pull` against the correct data branch?
 Have you run it recently?
 - Are you running the CLI with the correct API credentials?
 - GitHub accounts can only be connected to a single Xata account.
-If you're unsure which Xata account you used, try logging in to Xata with Github, and then deleting that account.
+If you're unsure which Xata account you used, try logging in to Xata with GitHub, and then deleting that account.

 Since the `.xata/migrations` folder is simply a code-based ledger of the content we keep on the server, you can always delete the folder and rerun `xata pull my_feature` to rebuild it.
-Then recommit your files to Github and check the results.
+Then recommit your files to GitHub and check the results.

 [0]: https://app.xata.io/settings
 [1]: https://xata.io/docs/getting-started/installation